alphanome-ai/sec-parser-test-data/README.md

 ## Feedback & Issues

-For asking questions, use [Discussions](https://github.com/orgs/alphanome-ai/discussions).
-For any issues or suggestions for improvements, please [open an issue](https://github.com/alphanome-ai/sec-parser/issues).
+For asking questions and discussing potential improvements, use [Discussions](https://github.com/orgs/alphanome-ai/discussions).
+For any issues, please [open an issue](https://github.com/alphanome-ai/sec-parser/issues).